plus500s/django-test-tools/README.rst

     JENKINS_TEST_RUNNER = 'test_tools.test_runner.JenkinsDiscoveryDjangoTestSuiteRunner'

-(note, django_jenkins should be in your INSTALLED_APPS as well)
+(note that django_jenkins should be in your INSTALLED_APPS as well)

 #.
 Create test database so application can sync it and probably migrate.
-Note,
+Name
-    name for test database can be set in DATABASES as TEST_NAME.
+    for test database can be set in DATABASES as TEST_NAME.
 If TEST_NAME is not provided the 'test_' prefix would be added to regular database NAME.